Get insider access

 macOS Compatibility

-The Dell AW2723DF works well with recent M1 MacBooks, and there aren't any obvious issues with its HDR or VRR support.
-Windows return to their original position when waking up from sleep or closing the lid.
+The Dell AW2723DF works well with macOS, and there aren't any obvious issues with its HDR or VRR support.
+If you're using a MacBook, windows return to their original position when waking up from sleep or closing the lid.

 Features